dennisXZX/web-developer-notes/Angular.md

 #### Template reference variables

-Use hash `#` to bind a DOM element or directive to a local variable, so the variable can be used anywhere in the template.
+Use hash `#` to bind a DOM element or directive to a local variable, so the variable can be used anywhere in the template (not in your Typescript code).
 This is often used for parent component to access public properties or methods of child components.

 ```
 // bind the <event-thumbnail> directive so any public properties and methods of it can be accessed in the template